 English Literature at A-level aims to develop an interest in an enjoyment of a wide range of English language prose, poetry and drama, and includes the study of writers from Shakespeare to Carol Ann Duffy, and everyone in between.

 English is a popular subject at A-level.
 We currently offer English Literature, following the Eduqas specification.

-You will explore the social, political and historical contexts underlying these texts and develop your own critical responses.
+In English Literature, you will explore the social, political and historical contexts underlying these texts and develop your own critical responses.
 Come prepared to debate and share your opinions on authors and poets on a course that is a genuine ‘journey of discovery’ through some of the most popular and most-discussed works of all time.

 You can study English Literature to degree level, either on its own or by combining it.
 Common careers for graduates include law, journalism or publishing but the communication and analysis skills that you will develop are highly sought after in almost every profession.

-“He that loves reading has everything within his reach.
+He that loves reading has everything within his reach.